VTSAX vs. FXAIX: Which Index Fund is Better for You in 2025?

 Investment Philosophy

 Who Should Choose Which Fund?
+(Total Stock Market vs S&P 500)

-VTSAX: Best for Broad Market Fans
+VTSAX: Best for Total Stock Market Index Fund Coverage

-• You’re cool with the $3,000 minimum or prefer VTI.
+• You can meet the $3,000 minimum or prefer the ETF.

-• You’re starting small with $0 minimum.
+• You’re starting with $0.

-• You’re investing in IRAs where taxes don’t matter.
+• You’re investing inside IRAs or 401(k)s.

 Beginners: Where to Start